The Life of a Digital Nomad

 33. Find something to laugh about

-Laughter is powerful as it reduces stress levels, improves mood and even short-term memory.
+Laughter is powerful as it reduces stress levels, and improves mood and even short-term memory.
 Laughing together with someone is probably the best kind of laughter but just watching a funny TV show or even laughing by yourself can do the trick.

 34. Write things down